nikitavoloboev/data/docs/video/video.md

 - [“Figma for video editing” startups (more than 20)](https://twitter.com/JanPaul123/status/1522763020044103680)
 - [Chat bubble tool for YouTube](https://github.com/craftzdog/chat-bubbles-for-yt) - Tool for recording typing animations and sounds with imitated chat UI.
 - [Neolink](https://github.com/thirtythreeforty/neolink) - Small program that acts as a proxy between Reolink IP cameras and normal RTSP clients.
+- [Teres](https://github.com/animafps/teres) - Easily and efficiently add motion blur and or frame rate to videos through frame blending and interpolation.